Nepenthes rajah: History and popularity

-However, dwindling interest in Nepenthes at the turn of the century saw the demise of the Veitch Nurseries and consequently the loss of several species and hybrids in cultivation, including N. northiana and N. rajah.
+Dwindling interest in Nepenthes at the turn of the century saw the demise of the Veitch Nurseries and consequently the loss of several species and hybrids in cultivation, including N. northiana and N. rajah.
 By 1905, the final N. rajah specimens from the Veitch nurseries were gone, as the cultural requirements of the plants proved too difficult to reproduce.
-The last surviving N. rajah in cultivation at this time was located at the National Botanic Gardens at Glasnevin in Ireland, however this soon perished also.
-It would be many years before N. rajah was reintroduced into cultivation.
+The last surviving N. rajah in cultivation at this time was at the National Botanic Gardens at Glasnevin in Ireland, however this soon perished also.

 Recent popularity

-In recent years there has been renewed interest in Nepenthes worldwide.
-Much of the plants' current popularity can probably be attributed to Shigeo Kurata, whose book Nepenthes of Mount Kinabalu (1976), which featured the best colour photography of Nepenthes to date, did much to bring attention to these unusual plants.